NYC Trenching Accident Attorneys Representing Workers Hurt On Construction Sites

 It is necessary in order to lay pipe, run wires, and cables for the day to day operations of the future building that will be on that site.
 When trenches are dug, they are usually reinforced with materials such as mesh, metal, or wood to make them more stable.
 However, there is that initial period of incredible danger until reinforcement is complete.

 Even after the process is complete, if trenching and excavation safety standards are not met catastrophic accidents can occur.
 One of the greatest hazards in excavation work is the potential for trenching accidents.
 If you or a loved one have been the victim of a serious or fatal trenching accident, call The Law Offices of Michael S. Lamonsoff, PLLC, today.
-As experienced New York construction injury attorneys, we will aggressively fight for your rights and get you the compensation that you deserve.
+We will aggressively fight for your rights and get you the compensation that you deserve.

 What are OSHA standards for trenching and excavation?